kevin-robb/coarse-map-nav-integration/locobot_setup.md

 rosrun tf static_transform_publisher 0 0 0 0 0 0 locobot/laser_frame_link laser 100
 rosrun tf static_transform_publisher 0 0 0 0 0 0 locobot/laser_frame_link locobot/base_link 100
 ```
 Note that you can analyze the tf tree by running `rosrun tf view_frames`.
+This will generate a file `frames.pdf` in the current working directory, which you can quickly view with `evince frames.pdf`.

 3. Now we need to control the robot to drive around the space.
 We can do this using the built-in turtlebot keyboard control node, or start our own node to command random/test motions.
 These methods are described in prior sections of this document.